mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 We, we were mainly working on monoliths, running on bare metal.
 Um, the infrastructure that we were running.
 Insanely less complex than it is right now.

-You didn't have Kubernetes GI ups, you didn't have, you know, the CNCF Cloud native tooling landscape, which is like hundreds or thousands of different tools that nobody really understands how they fit together and.
-You know, and, and so the, the time is really different, right?
+You didn't have Kubernetes GitHubs, you didn't have, you know, the CNCF Cloud native tooling landscape, which is like hundreds or thousands of different tools that nobody really understands how they fit together and, You know, and, and so the, the time is really different, right?
 And, and the initial idea behind DevOps is quite simple and, and is great, right?

 It's, is to remove barriers between developers and operations and facilitate collaboration between them.
-But the issue is, in reality for many organizations, uh, what that turned into when you consider all this conve.
-Trends of GI ops, cloud Native Kubernetes, iac, and so on and so forth, is a world where, you know, developers are overwhelmed.
+But the issue is, in reality for many organizations, uh, what that turned into when you consider all this converging trends of GitHubs, cloud Native Kubernetes, iac, and so on and so forth, is a world where, you know, developers are overwhelmed.